 - Drain the pump completely to avoid damage. - Close the shut-off device in the pressure pipe.
-If a non-return valve is installed in the pressure pipe, and there is counter pressure, the shut-off device can remain open.

-- Switch off the pump and allow it to drain completely.
+If a non-return valve is installed in the pressure pipe, and there is counter pressure, the shut-off device can remain open. - Do not close the shut-off device in the suction line. - Switch off the pump and allow it to drain completely.
 Ensure the coasting is smooth. - If there is no danger of frost, make sure the fluid level is sufficient. - Operate the pump every month for 5 minutes.
 Doing this prevents deposits from occurring in the pump compartment.